Keyboard shortcuts

 Xilem’s bet is that building GUI frameworks natively in Rust, from the ground up, will eventually give you the best of all worlds: native performance and integration, a programming model that works naturally with Rust’s ownership system, and full control over the entire stack.

 The framework is still young, so it doesn’t yet have the maturity or feature completeness of alternatives that have been around longer.
 But the architecture is designed to get there eventually.
+Unlike frameworks built for specific applications like editors, Xilem aims to be general-purpose.
+Unlike bindings to C++ frameworks, it’s designed from the start to work with Rust’s ownership model.
+And unlike web-based approaches, it controls the entire rendering stack, which opens possibilities for optimization and integration that wouldn’t be possible otherwise.

 What Makes Xilem “Xilem”